Ji2424/MATLAB-Assignment-Predicting-the-Biodegradability-of-Chemicals-from-QSAR-Data/README.md

-Predicting Chemical Biodegradability Using QSAR Data Overview
+# Predicting Chemical Biodegradability Using QSAR Data

 This project builds and compares machine learning classification models to predict whether a chemical compound is biodegradable based on molecular descriptors.